Dragon Ball Collectible Card Game

 The Dragon Ball Collectible Card Game (Dragon Ball CCG) is a collectible card game based on the Dragon Ball franchise, first published by Bandai on July 18, 2008.

 The game features exclusive artwork from the Dragon Ball anime (Dragon Ball, Dragon Ball Z and Dragon Ball GT).

-The original game ended in 2009 and Bandai launched an all-new card game in 2017 called the Dragon Ball Super CCG.
+The original game ended in 2009 and Bandai launched an all-new card game in 2017 called the Dragon Ball Super Card Game.
 This game consists of cards from Dragon Ball, Dragon Ball Z, Dragon Ball GT, Dragon Ball Super and Super Dragon Ball Heroes.

 Card Types and Rarity

 The original release of the game includes four different types of cards: warrior, technique, event, and wish.

 Warrior cards are characters who fight in the game, such as Goku, Gohan, Piccolo, Vegeta, Frieza, and Cell.
 These cards are the core of the game.
 They will determine whether the player wins or loses the match.

 Technique cards are various attacks that can be used by the warriors in play against the opponent's warriors in battle, such as the Kamehameha, Spirit Bomb, or Final Flash.
 Technique cards are single-use.
 Once a warrior uses a technique, it goes to the player's chi area.

 Various events in the series are also used in the game to change the dynamics of a battle.
 These cards stay in the game unless removed by a card effect or if the event card has a time limit.

 Wish cards are cards based on wishes made in the series that can be used when the seven Dragon Balls are collected.
 A player can only wish once per game unless a card effect overrides the game rule.

 There are different types of cards by rarity.
 Each booster pack includes nine randomly selected cards (6 common, 2 uncommon, 1 rare).
 Within these nine card packs, one parallel holographic card is randomly inserted (one guaranteed foil card of any rarity) and a Gold foil card (super rare) is inserted in a 1:6 pack ratio.